mitjakarki/pwp-project/meetings.md

 ### Action points
 1. Do course feedback at palaute.oulu.fi DONE
-2. Add details to futurework
+2. Add details to futurework DONE
 3. Mention in earlier deadlines what features we left out from Design->implementation DONE
 4. Update hours
 5. Fix bug in client DONE